biawatkaran/.dotfiles/README.md

   * `stow -t ~ *` to symlink all the folders to home directory (by default its parent folder)
   * `stow -D -t ~ *` to remove symlinks

+## Troubleshooting
+* shell got f* up, then `wsl -d your-distro` from powershell should give you an exact error
+  * I messed up my zsh with nixos, so temp `wsl -d Ubuntu -e chsh` brought that back to life